-Our performance could be affected if employees and non-employee experts default on loans collect on such loans should they become due, could have a material adverse effect on our consolidated income statements, financial condition and liquidity.
+Our performance could be affected if employees and non-employee experts default on loans

 We utilize forgivable loans and term loans with some of our employees and non-employee experts, other than our executive officers, as a way to attract and retain them.
-A portion of the term loans and forgivable loans are collateralized.
-Defaults under these respective loans, as well as our inability to
+Certain of the agreements for the term loans and forgivable loans require them to be collateralized.
+Defaults under these respective loans, as well as our inability to collect on such loans should they become due, could have a material adverse effect on our consolidated income statements, financial condition and liquidity.